Terms used:

 Sectional Championships

-If possible, in Pre-Novice, Novice, Junior and Senior Events at least one member of the panel of Judges should be a Challenge (or higher) level Judge.
+If possible, in Pre-Novice, Novice, Junior, and Senior Events at least one member of the panel of Judges should be a Challenge (or higher) level Judge.

 Regional Synchronized Skating Championships